PM Modi leaves for three-day visit to the United States | ExBulletin

 PM Modi leaves for three-day visit to the United States

-Prime Minister Modi and Biden will discuss the current regional security situation following recent developments in Afghanistan.
+Modi said he would attend the first in-person Quad Leaders Summit with President Biden, Australian Prime Minister Scott Morrison and Japanese Prime Minister Yoshihide Suga.

-Prime Minister Modi will also organize business interactions during his visit to the United States from September 22 to 25.
+The Summit provides an opportunity to take stock of the results of the Virtual Quad Leaders Summit in March of this year and identify priorities for future engagements based on our shared vision for the Indo-Pacific region, a- he declared.

-Prime Minister Modi will attend the President’s first in-person Quad Summit on Friday, which will be attended by Japanese Prime Minister Yoshihide Suga and Australian Prime Minister Scott Morrison.
+At a press conference on the Prime Minister’s visit to the United States, Foreign Minister Harsh Vardhan Shringla said on Tuesday that developments in Afghanistan will be widely discussed in bilateral talks between Modi and Biden and that the Indian side will make it clear that Washington must continue to focus on this country.

-PM Modi will address the general debate of the high-level segment of the 76th session of the United Nations General Assembly (UNGA) on September 25 in New York.
+Shringla said Modi will also attend the Covid-19 global summit hosted by President Biden.

-The theme of this year’s general debate is Building Resilience through the Hope of Recovering from COVID-19, Rebuilding Sustainability, Meeting the Needs of the Planet, Respecting the Rights of People and Revitalizing Nations.
-United.
+After concluding his commitments in Washington, Modi will travel to New York on the evening of September 24 and address the 76th session of the United Nations General Assembly the following day.

-While addressing the United Nations General Assembly, the Prime Minister will dwell on important issues including the regional situation, cross-border terrorism, global efforts to combat COVID-19 and climate change and the need to reform multilateral institutions.
+The Prime Minister is also due to meet with a number of senior executives from major US companies.

 |